fclaerho/buildstack/README.md

 Pre-requisites
 --------------

-**Build** is not bundled with any build tool, provision the machine appropriately beforehand.
+**BuildStack** is not bundled with any build tool, provision the machine appropriately beforehand.

 Installation